wp-plugins/speed-contact-bar/README.txt

 The bar design is responsive and thus ready for smartphones and tablets.
 The social media icons are included already.

 Each icon appears if you set its target URL in the option page.
 The phone icons and numbers are clickable to trigger a phone call.
 The e-mail is clickable to open a mail client.

+= What users said =

+* **Number 22** in [22 Best Premium &amp; Free WordPress Notification Bars Plugin](http://www.frip.in/best-premium-free-wordpress-notification-bars/) by Himanshu on January 8, 2015
+* **Number 9** in [10 must-have plugins for your blog](http://www.universulanderei.ro/2014/05/23/10-must-have-plugins-for-your-blog/) by Andera on May 23, 2014

 = What you can configure =